 Because being unfairly hated on and misunderstood are universal human experiences every reader can relate to, and because half the current self-care advice is about erecting boundaries between ourselves and “negative” or toxic people and ideas, keeping it moving, and ignoring that which doesn’t serve our personal interests, she’s presenting her total lack of accountability as a sign of of her advanced spiritual evolution.
 Cue Exorcist projectile vomit gif.

 Not a bad game plan for a person who is master manipulator and committed fraudster.
-Tale as old as time, in fact.
+Tale as old as time.

 It’s probably clear by this point that I’m disgusted by Audrey Kitching, but she’s one of many people engaged in similar practices.
 I don’t hate her personally, I hate what people like her represent, and the real harm they do —